 The Voice Acting is Amazing!

 If you love classic adventure games, this is sure to be a big win for you.
 If you’ve never tried that type of game before then this is a good one to start with.
-You literally turn into a bug and based on amazing graphics, voice acting and story you will be traveling in a brand new bug filled Frank Kafka world.
-Its a great trip and I fully recommend give Metamorphosis a play.
-I enjoyed every minute of metamorphosis indie video game review from start to finish.
+You literally turn into a bug and based on amazing graphics, voice acting, and story you will be traveling in a brand new bug-filled Frank Kafka world.
+It’s a great trip and I fully recommend give Metamorphosis a play.
+I enjoyed every minute of the metamorphosis game review from start to finish.